 One of Stockholm's most stylish inhabitants is fashion designer Marina Kereklidou.
 Join her for her personal guide to the most stylish spots in the Swedish capital.

 Anna's top Stockholm cafes, restaurants and cultural hotspots

 Anna Bergholtz is a journalist and lecturer, and is blind.
 These are her favourite cafes, restaurants and cultural hotspots.

-Food and design in Stockholm
+Museums and culture in Stockholm

 Stockholm's most famous museum is the Vasa Museum, a purpose-built museum to house the 17th century Vasa ship.
 A must-visit, it really is amazing!
 Also put wonderful open-air museum Skansen on your list where you can join Stockholmers in celebrating Christmas and Midsummer.

 Five of the best Stockholm restaurants

 Stockholm restaurants are famous for their fantastic food.
 But it is not all fine dining, with bistros and locals eateries giving the Michelin stars a run for their money.